-TGbe editor: change 35.3.2.2.2 as follows(the paragraphes not shown are not changed):
+TGbe editor: change 35.3.2.2.2 as follows(the paragraphes not shown are not changed): (#5063)

-If a non-AP STA affiliated with a non-AP MLD requests the same partial information for an AP to which it sends an ML probe request and for another AP affiliated with the same AP MLD as the AP and that is requested in the ML probe request (see 35.3.4.2 (Use of ML probe request and response(#2583)(#3360))), the non-AP STA may include the (Extended) Request element only in the Probe Request frame body, and this element will be inherited for the other requested AP even if it is not carried in the Per-STA Profile subelement corresponding to the other requested AP, following the rules defined in 35.3.4.2 (Use of ML probe request and response(#2583)(#3360)).
+If a non-AP STA affiliated with a non-AP MLD requests the same partial information for an AP to which it sends an MLProbe Request and for another AP affiliated with the same AP MLD as the AP and that is requested in the MLProbe Request (see 35.3.4.2 (Use of MLProbe Request and Response(#2583)(#3360))), the non-AP STA may include the (Extended) Request element only in the Probe Request frame body, and this element will be inherited for the other requested AP even if it is not carried in the Per-STA Profile subelement corresponding to the other requested AP, following the rules defined in 35.3.4.2 (Use of MLProbe Request and Response(#2583)(#3360)).

-Figure 35-5 (Example of inheritance in a Request element for ML probe request(#2416)) illustrates a ML probe request transmitted by a non-AP STA that is affiliated with a non-AP MLD.
+Figure 35-5 (Example of inheritance in a Request element for MLProbe Request (#2416)) illustrates a MLProbe Request transmitted by a non-AP STA that is affiliated with a non-AP MLD.
 The non-AP STA requests partial information for three APs and complete information for one AP, where all APs are affiliated with the same AP MLD.
 The non-AP STA includes a Request element in the Probe Request frame body requesting the element with element ID “a” for the AP to which the Probe Request frame is sent.
 The frame carries a Probe Request variant Multi-Link element that includes three Per-STA Profile subelements requesting information for AP x, AP y, AP z.

 ……

-Figure 35-5—Example of inheritance in a Request element for ML probe request(#2416)
+Figure 35-5—Example of inheritance in a Request element for MLProbe Request (#2416)

-TGbe editor: change 35.3.4.2 as follows:
+TGbe editor: change 35.3.4.2 as follows:(#5063)

-35.3.4.2 Use of ML probe request and response(#2583)(#3360)
+35.3.4.2 Use of MLProbe Request and Response(#2583)(#3360)

-(#2583)(#3360)(#1187)An ML probe request is a Probe Request frame that is sent outside the context of active scanning that is used to discover an AP:
+(#2583)(#3360)(#1187)An MLProbe Request is used to discover an AP:

 (#1045)(#1187)(#1673)(#2150)with the Address 1 field set to the broadcast address and the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP’s BSS.